underscoreio/essential-scala/src/pages/traits/modelling-data-with-traits.md

 case object Yellow extends TrafficLight
 ```

-As there are fields or methods on the three cases, and thus there is no need to create than one instance of them, I used case objects instead of case classes.
+As there are no fields or methods on the three cases, and thus there is no need to create more than one instance of them, I used case objects instead of case classes.
 </div>

 #### Calculator